pyOpenSci/python-package-guide/tutorials/intro.md

 LINK to pip installable lesson when it's published - it's in review now
 :::

-2. In other cases, you may create some code that you soon realize might also be useful to not just you, but to other people as well.
+2. **Creating a package for the community:** In other cases, you may create some code that you soon realize might also be useful to not just you, but to other people as well.
-In that case, you might consider both creating the package, publishing it on GitHub, and because other users may be using it, you may make user of GitHub's infrastructure including CI/CD pipelines, issue trackers.
+In that case, you might consider both creating the package, publishing it on GitHub, and because other users may be using it, you may make use of GitHub's infrastructure including CI/CD pipelines and issue trackers.
 Because you want other people to use your package, you will want to also include LICENSE information, documentation for users and contributors and tests.
 This type of package is most often published to PyPI.

 For example, all of the [pyOpenSci packages](https://www.pyopensci.org/python-packages.html) are public facing with an intended audience beyond just the maintainers.